Additional Medical Radiologic Technology Program Requirements

-- Turn in the hard copies of of the signed application, signed score sheet, and "My Unofficial Transcript" to the Rad Tech office at the LSC campus accepting applications.
+- Turn in the hard copies of of the signed application, signed score sheet, and "My Unofficial Transcript" and the Advisor checklist to include the Academic Advisement Report to the Rad Tech office at the LSC campus accepting applications.

 - Other documentation requested in application, if you are receiving points for any of the following: verification of volunteer/work experience and copies of licenses or certifications in health related fields.

 - The applicants will be ranked according to the criteria on the Score Sheet.

 - Students will be selected based on the highest cumulative scores based on the admission criteria.

 - Final acceptance into the program is contingent upon a satisfactory background check (as required by hospitals) that is completed by a college approved agency at the student's expense.
 Clinical facilities may also require completion of satisfactory drug screening.
 Background Check Vendors